German invasion of Belgium (1940): Belgian surrender

 The Royal Navy evacuated General Headquarters at Middelkerke and Sint-Andries, east of Bruges, during the night.
 Leopold III, and his mother Queen Mother Elisabeth, stayed in Belgium to endure five years of self-imposed captivity.
 In response to the advice of his government to set up a government-in-exile Leopold said, "I have decided to stay.
 The cause of the Allies is lost."

 The Belgian surrender came into effect at 04:00 on 28 May.
 Recriminations abounded with the British and French claiming the Belgians had betrayed the alliance.
 In Paris, the French Premier Paul Reynaud denounced Leopold's surrender, and the Belgian Premier Hubert Pierlot informed the people that Leopold had taken action against the unanimous advice of the government.
 As a result, the king was no longer in a position to govern and the Belgian government in exile that was located in Paris (later moved to London following the fall of France) would continue the struggle.
 The chief complaint was that the Belgians had not given any prior warning that their situation was so serious as to capitulate.
 Such claims were largely unjust.
 The Allies had known, and admitted it privately on 25 May through contact with the Belgians, that the latter were on the verge of collapse.

 Churchill's and the British response was officially restrained.
 This was due to the strong-willed defence of the Belgian defensive campaign presented to the cabinet by Sir Roger Keyes at 11:30 am 28 May.
-The French and Belgian ministers had referred to Leopold's actions as treacherous, but they were unaware of the true events: Leopold had not signed an agreement with Hitler in order to form a collaborative government, but an unconditional surrender as Commander-in-Chief of the Belgian Armed Forces.
+The French and Belgian ministers had referred to Leopold's actions as treasonous, but they were unaware of the true events: Leopold had not signed an agreement with Hitler in order to form a collaborative government, but an unconditional surrender as Commander-in-Chief of the Belgian Armed Forces.